 - Add the shrimp and sear both sides over medium heat.
 Move the seared shrimp to one side of the pan to make room for the scallops.

-- Add the scallops in a single layer on the open side of the skillet, being care not to crowd them.
-After turning them once only, cooking for 30 seconds on the other side.
-As they get nicley searmen move them to the side with the shimp.
-When all the seafood is seared stir to mix.
+- Add the scallops in a single layer on the open side of the skillet, being careful not to crowd them.
+After turning them once, cook them for 30 seconds on the other side.
+As they get nicely seared, move them to the side with the shrimp.
+When all the seafood is seared, stir to mix.

 - Add the tomatoes, the remaining 2 tablespoons of butter, the cooked garlic and the chopped parsley.

 - Mix the clam juice, wine, and lemon juice in a small bowl and add to the pan.
-Simmer one minute and them remove the shrimp and scallops to a plate and set aside to be added back later.
+Raise the temperature of the hot skillet to medium high heat.
+Simmer for one minute, then remove the shrimp and scallops to a plate and set aside to be added later.

 - Simmer the sauce until the tomatoes begin to shrivel and give up their liquid.
 Continue simmering until the liquid reduces and thickens a bit, about 3-5 minutes.

 - Return the shrimp and scallops to the pan.
-When the shrimp and scallops are opaque, remove the skillet from the heat and spinkle on some fresh parsley and black pepper to taste.
+When the shrimp and scallops are opaque, remove the skillet from the heat and sprinkle on some fresh parsley or scallions, and black pepper to taste.